 Again, I think we can all relate to this sense of relief when we find out that someone we love is fine after all.
 This huge burden had been lifted: "for now we really live, if you stand firm in the Lord."
+Can you say this about anybody else in the body of Christ?
 Notice how he continues: